-ESG Comparative Guide - - Malta
+ESG Comparative Guide

 - the Low Carbon Benchmark Regulation (2019/2089);

-While there is no single national law which is ESG specific, a variety of rules and regulations may be considered to align with principles enshrined in the environmental, social and governance aspects of ESG, including:
+While there is no single national law which is ESG specific, a variety of rules and regulations may be considered to align with principles enshrined in the environmental, social and governance aspects of ESG, including but not limited to:

+- the Sustainable Development Act (Cap 521 of the Laws of Malta);

 - the Environmental Protection Act (Cap 549 of the Laws of Malta);